cmpatino/optimal-observables/hep-docker/commands.md

 6. Change madspin card with relevant commands

 # 4. Save events to host
+1. sudo docker container ls
-1. docker cp <containerId>:/file/path/in/container/file /host/local/path/file
+2. sudo docker cp <containerId>:/file/path/in/container/file /host/local/path/file
     + File of interest is the one in `Events/`